 The Corporation is eligible for several government programs designed to support televisual product programming and production and magazine publishing in Canada.
-Several subsidiaries of the Corporation also qualified for the Canada Emergency Wage Subsidy.
+In addition, some subsidiaries of the Corporation qualified for the Canada Emergency Wage Subsidy ("CEWS") in the context of the public health crisis.
 Government financial assistance is recognized as revenue or as a reduction in related costs, whether capitalized and amortized or expensed, in the year the costs are incurred and when management has reasonable assurance that the conditions of the government programs are met.
 In the Magazines segment, government assistance for the production and distribution of Canadian content in magazines is recognized as revenue.
 Government assistance is initially reported in deferred revenues and amortized over the number of issues.